hankcs/AhoCorasickDoubleArrayTrie/README.md

 Comparison
 -----
-I compared my AhoCorasickDoubleArrayTrie with robert-bor's aho-corasick, ACDAT represents for AhoCorasickDoubleArrayTrie and Naive repesents for aho-corasick, the result is :
+I compared my AhoCorasickDoubleArrayTrie with robert-bor's aho-corasick, ACDAT represents for AhoCorasickDoubleArrayTrie and Naive represents for aho-corasick, the result is :
 ```
 Parsing English document which contains 3409283 characters, with a dictionary of 127142 words.
                	Naive          	ACDAT